armory/docs/content/en/scale-agent/install/quickstart.md

 To change the Spinnaker version, update `spec.spinnakerConfig.config.version` in `core/patches/oss-version.yml`.

-If you chose a Spinnaker version earlier than 1.28, you should modify the `targets/kubernetes/scale-agent/plugin-config` file to disable Clouddriver Account Management.
+If you chose a Spinnaker version earlier than 1.28, you should modify the `targets/kubernetes/scale-agent/plugin-config` file to disable Clouddriver Account Management as in the following example:

 ```yaml
 spec: